Niklas6/ML-asset-pricing/README.md

 The raw data consists of adjusted close prices for the selected stock universe, S&P 500 prices as the market benchmark, and a Treasury bill yield proxy for the risk-free rate.
 Daily prices are converted into month-end observations, and each row in the processed dataset represents one stock at one month-end.

-The feature set is intentionally simple and price-based:
+The feature set is price-based:

 - Trailing stock returns over 1, 3, 6, and 12 months
 - Trailing daily-return volatility over 1, 3, 6, and 12 months